 On this one year part time course participant will be encouraged to look at their own and societal attitudes towards people with mental and emotional problems and be expected to recognise and apply the principles and values of the recovery perspective, citizenship, empowerment, self-advocacy, social inclusion, service user participation, hope and social justice.

-For further information please see this link
+For further information on the course please see this link.

-Tony Leahy Scholarship Fund
+Tony Leahy Bursary

 The level of support will be dependent on the information contained in your application form.

 To apply for the Tony Leahy Bursary please fill in the Application Form online below.

 ”Our mental health is a fundamental part of who we are.
 It determines and influences many aspects of our lives; how we view ourselves, our relationships and how we cope with the demands of life.